-Any of the Action Alternatives would cross greater sage-grouse habitat, including breeding, nesting, brood-rearing, and wintering habitat, and would result in the permanent removal of and temporary disturbance to that habitat (Table 3.4-9 and Table 3.4-10).
+Any of the Action Alternatives would cross greater sage-grouse habitat, including breeding, nesting, brood-rearing, and wintering habitat, and would result in the permanent removal of and temporary disturbance to that habitat (Table 3.4-9-12 and Table 3.4-1013).
+Disturbed areas in the temporary footprint would be reclaimed and revegetated following construction; however, affected sagebrush habitat in the temporary footprint would take many years to be restored to pre-construction conditions due to the difficulty in reestablishing this type of habitat (Meyer 1992).
 Greater sage-grouse could also be killed or injured by collisions with construction equipment, workers' vehicles, and project-related infrastructure (fences and communications towers).
 Noise from construction equipment and the presence of people in construction areas could displace greater sage-grouse and cause them to disperse into habitat areas further away from the rail line (Appendix J, Bureau of Land Management Greater Sage-Grouse Resource Management Plan Compliance).
-There are also several greater sage-grouse leks in the vicinity of all three Action Alternatives within the Carbon SGMA (Figure 3.4-1).
-The noise associated with construction of the proposed rail line could cause greater sage-grouse to avoid or abandon those leks if construction were to take place during the breeding season.
+There are also several greater sage-grouse leks in the vicinity of all three Action Alternatives within the Carbon SGMA

+(Figure 3.4-1).
+The habitat removal and noise associated with construction of the proposed rail line could cause greater sage-grouse to avoid or abandon those leks, especially if construction were to take place during the breeding season.

 Because the Indian Canyon Alternative and the Wells Draw Alternative would cross mapped greater sage-grouse PHMAs on BLM-administered lands, construction of the proposed rail line would need to comply with the BLM Utah Greater Sage-Grouse Approved Resource Management Plan Amendment (BLM 2015a) for BLM to be able permit either of these Action Alternatives.
 OEA is recommending mitigation requiring the Coalition abide by the requirements of that plan and BLM's other reasonable requirements related to construction impacts on greater sage-grouse if the Board were to authorize either the Indian Canyon Alternative or the Wells Draw Alternative (BIO-MM-13).
 Because the Whitmore Park Alternative would not cross BLM-administered lands, mitigation related to the BLM plan would not be necessary.
-OEA is also recommending mitigation requiring the Coalition follow the reasonable requirements of the Utah Conservation Plan for Greater Sage Grouse (UDWR 2019c) during project-related construction for any of the Action Alternatives (BIO-MM-13).
+OEA is also recommending mitigation requiring the Coalition follow the reasonable requirements of the Utah Conservation Plan for Greater Sage Grouse (State of UtahUDWR 2019e) during project-related construction for any of the Action Alternatives (BIO-MM-13).
 Section 3.4.3.2, Impact Comparison between Action Alternatives, describes how these plans relate to each of the Action Alternatives.
 In addition, the Coalition's voluntary mitigation states that the Coalition will execute a Mitigation Agreement with UDWR (Appendix K, Greater Sage-Grouse Mitigation Strategies Memorandum) to address impacts within the Carbon SGMA.
 That agreement will specify the actions that the Coalition would take to avoid and minimize impacts on greater sagegrouse habitat during construction and operation of the proposed rail line, as well as strategies for compensatory mitigation (VM-35).